-is sampled from an $\epsilon$-approximate unitary $t$-design if $\ell\geq{t} - \log_2(\epsilon)/n$, up to leading order in $n$ and $t$.
-The relevance of this result lies in the fact that all the 2-qubit gates in each repetition of $\mc{W}_\ell$ except those in $\mathsf{H}_n$ can be applied simultaneously~\cite{Nakata2013, Winter_2017}, so that the order of the non-commuting gate depth coincides with the bound on the order of the number of repetitions, which asymptotes to
+Furthermore, of great relevance in this result is the fact that almost all 2-qubit gates in each repetition of $\mc{W}_\ell$ can be applied simultaneously because they commute~\cite{Nakata2017decouplingrandom, Winter_2017}.
+Therefore, if $\mc{W}_\ell$ yields an approximate unitary design as above, the order of the non-commuting gate depth $\mathfrak{D}$, defined by Winter et al.~\cite{Nakata2017decouplingrandom} as the circuit depth when each commuting part of the circuit is counted as a single part, will coincide with the bound on the order of the number of repetitions $\ell$.
+That is, the non-commuting gate depth asymptotes to

-As this construction for efficient circuit approximated unitary designs is based on random diagonal unitaries, a simple physical interpretation could be that of a spin locally interacting with a large environment via a random time-independent Hamiltonian, with Eq.~\eqref{eq: largedev_design} statistically predicting under which conditions memory effects can be neglected.
-In Fig.~\ref{Plot: nqubits} we take such a system and demand a bound $\mathsf{B}_\nu\leq0.01$ on the probability $\mbb{P}_\nu[\mc{N}_\bdiamond\geq0.1]$ for a $k=2$ timestep process; with this we plot the scaling of the non-commuting gate depth $\mathsf{D}$ required to achieve an $\epsilon=10^{-12}$ approximate unitary $t$-design using $\mc{W}_\ell$ circuits for different values of $2\leq{t}\leq10$.
+We can now think of the system from the toy model of Fig.~\ref{fig:gas} as given by a spin locally interacting with a large, $n_\mathsf{E}$-qubit environment, via a random time-independent Hamiltonian, with Eq.~\eqref{eq: largedev_design} statistically predicting under which conditions memory effects can be neglected.
+Notice that this is only a physical picture evoked by the $\mc{W}_\ell$ circuits rather than exactly being the model described by it.
+In Fig.~\ref{Plot: nqubits} we take such a system for a single qubit and demand a bound $\mathsf{B}\leq0.01$ on the probability $\mbb{P}_{\design_\epsilon}[\mc{N}_\bdiamond\geq0.1]$ for a $k=2$ timestep process; with this, we plot the scaling of the non-commuting gate depth $\mathfrak{D}$ required to achieve an $\epsilon=10^{-12}$ approximate unitary $\design$-design using $\mc{W}_\ell$ circuits for different values of $2\leq{\design}\leq10$.
 While the number of 2-qubit gates is on the order of $10^4$, the number of repetitions $\ell$ is at most 12 for an approximate 10-design and stays mostly constant as the number of environment qubits increases.